juulio/juulio.github.io/README.md

 5. To build the project type
 npm run build

+6. Only the contents of the /docs folder will be published to the site's URL juliodelvalle.com

 ### gitignore
 There's a .gitignore file.
 It avoids the following files and folders to be included on the git repository.